spigarellisj/youtube-ios-player-helper/README.md

 To run the example project; clone the repo, and run `pod install` from the Project directory first.
 For a simple tutorial see this Google Developers article - [Using the YouTube Helper Library to embed YouTube videos in your iOS application](https://developers.google.com/youtube/v3/guides/ios_youtube_helper).

+## Privacy Manifest

+This package does not access private data.

 ## Installation
 ### CocoaPods
 YouTube-Player-iOS-Helper is available through [CocoaPods](http://cocoapods.org).
 To install